Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Let's go ahead and add the suggested `Parse` method to the `FlightsController.cs` class.

+> [!CAUTION]
+> Thijs, the follow steps aren't working.
+Need to run through this.

 - Open `FlightsController.cs` file.

 - Place your cursor at the end of the file, after the `}` of the `UpdateFlightStatus` method.